cogentcore/core/docs/content/widgets/layouts.md

 # Layouts

 Cogent Core provides customizable layouts that can position content in many different ways.
 Layouts are similar to frames, but frames also render a container in addition to laying out elements.
 Frames support everything that layouts support.
+Also, layouts only grow in one direction by default, whereas frames grow in both directions by default.

 You can make a layout and place elements inside of it: